TrevisanGMW/gt-tools/docs/README.md

 <p><b>Help > Check for Updates: </b><br>Opens the script "gt_check_for_updates" to compare your version with the latest release.</p>

-<p><b>Help > Toggle Develop Mode: </b>Toggles the state of development mode.
-When active a new sub-menu "Develop" appears under the main drop-down menu.
-This sub-menu contains tools and functions used for the development of new tools.</p>
+<p><b>Help > Toggle > Toggle Develop Menu: </b>Shows or hides the Develop submenu.
+Its checked state indicates whether the menu is active.
+Develop contains tools and functions used while creating or maintaining GT Tools.</p>

+<p><b>Help > Toggle > Toggle Legacy Menu: </b>Shows or hides the Legacy submenu.
+It is hidden by default and contains older tools kept for compatibility with established workflows.</p>

+<p><b>Help > Toggle > Toggle Automatic Dependency Installation: </b>Controls whether a tool can immediately install a missing Python package.
+When disabled, the dependency window waits for confirmation before installing anything.</p>

 <p><b>Help > Installed Version: </b>What version is currently installed.</p>
 <br>